CKIXD/Doomed-Atlantis/C0/readme.txt

-This is just to create a chapter 0 subdirectory.
+Subdirectory for files specific to Chapter 0 interactive tutorial.